009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 **4. Modelling**

-Different recognisers can be used to process the input data, divided into different tasks.
+Different recognizers can be used to process the input data, divided into different tasks.
 For this we used object-oriented programming.

 **5. Evaluation**

 In this phase we compared the current state of our work with the initially defined demands and goals.
-We evaluated how successful the project was, what was achieved and what was not.
+We evaluated how successful the project was, what was achieved and what was not and figured out future developments (chapter 5).

 **6. Deployment**